hsheth2/hsheth2.github.io/_posts/2025-09-12-python-async.md

 I recently read “[Python has had async for 10 years \-- why isn't it more popular?](https://tonybaloney.github.io/posts/why-isnt-python-async-more-popular.html)” and the [ensuing discussion](https://news.ycombinator.com/item?id=45106189).
 To summarize the post, async has struggled because:

-1. Network IO can be made async but file IO is not.
+1. Network IO can be made async but file IO currently can't.
 2. Many operations that are not GIL-blocking are event loop-blocking, meaning threads have a leg up.
 In fact, many async programs still end up heavily using thread pools.
 3. Conversely, it’s also extremely easy to accidentally block the event loop.[^1]
 4. Async requires a full parallel universe of APIs and libraries and it’s tricky to maintain both.